esaruoho/paketti-manual/README.md

 (Closes https://github.com/esaruoho/paketti/issues/843)

 ---
-### 2025-03-02 - esaruoho
-Improvement: Toggle Sample Selection Info now also shows beats and divisions
+### 2025-03-02 - Improvement: Toggle Sample Selection Info now also shows beats and divisions
 ![](Screenshots/sampleselectioninfo_v2.png)

 ---
-### 2025-03-03 - esaruoho
-Improvement: Tweaked the Sample Editor Menu Entries for better discoverability
+### 2025-03-03 - Improvement: Tweaked the Sample Editor Menu Entries for better discoverability
 ![](Screenshots/sample_editor_menu_entries.png)

 ---
-### 2025-03-03 - esaruoho
-Feature: Delete Unused Instruments
+### 2025-03-03 - Feature: Delete Unused Instruments
 ![](Screenshots/unused_instrument_delete.png)

 ---
-### 2025-03-03 - esaruoho
-Feature: Delete Unused Samples
+### 2025-03-03 - Feature: Delete Unused Samples
 This will delete Instruments that aren't in use, but also samples that aren't in use in drumkit instruments, and if you have a velocity mapped instrument, the unused velocity samples will be deleted.
 ![](Screenshots/unusedsamp_01.png)
 ![](Screenshots/unusedsamp_02.png)
 ![](Screenshots/unusedsamp_03.png)

 ---
-### 2025-03-03 - esaruoho
-Feature: Find Free KeyBindings
+### 2025-03-03 - Feature: Find Free KeyBindings
 (Closes https://github.com/esaruoho/paketti/issues/309)
 ![](Screenshots/findfreekeybindings.png)